Tate Liverpool: History

 Housed in a converted warehouse within the Albert Dock on Liverpool's waterfront, the gallery was opened on 24 May 1988 by Prince Charles, an event covered by BBC Two television.
 The original conversion was done by James Stirling but the building was given a major refurbishment in 1998 to create additional gallery space.

 In 2007, the foyer area was redesigned by architects Arca to create an updated appearance and better proportions, as well as to improve visitor handling.
-The gallery cafe was also redesigned by Peter Blake and Liverpool-based architects, Architectural Emporium.
+The gallery café was also redesigned by Peter Blake and Liverpool-based architects, Architectural Emporium.
 The centrepiece of the space is a new timber desk with an undulating orange fascia, which links to the retained colour scheme of the original conversion work by Stirling.
 A colour-changing wall acts as a backdrop to the simplified brick volume, visible from across Albert Dock.
 Behind the scenes, Arca also made alterations to the hospitality, cloakroom, events and education areas.